 What are some things you don’t usually think to be thankful for?

 What can you do to remember to be more thankful?

 About the author

 Karen McMahon is passionate about helping others apply biblical truth to every situation in life.
 She is the Director of Discipleship Counseling at First Evangelical Free Church in Maplewood, Minnesota and a certified biblical counselor with the Association of Certified Biblical Counselors (ACBC).
 She has a MA in Theology from the University of Northwestern – St. Paul and is completing her MA in Biblical Counseling from Faith Bible Seminary-Lafayette, Indiana.
-Karen loves Jesus Christ, her three children and their 12 year old yellow lab...and sushi too.
+Karen loves Jesus Christ, her three children and their yellow lab...and sushi too.